mikebski/resume/resume.md

     Senior Support Engineer.
 Member of Professional Services Group providing advanced support to branch offices and customers of all sizes throughout the US

 * Custom software and integration development
-* Database anaylist services
+* Database analyst services
 * Project planning and consulting
 * Technical evaluation for new products
 * Support for physical access control, digital video systems, and ERP
-* Site vulnerability sruveys with regard to physical security
+* Site vulnerability surveys with regard to physical security

 **Oct 2000 - Oct 2011: Security Management Consulting**